 Create new apps and services

 Build, expand and scale web, mobile and API applications on every platform instantly.
-Locate the resources required to satisfy your demands for performance, security, and compliance.
+Locate the resources required to satisfy your demands for performance, security,

 Top benefits of cloud computing

 A huge transformation from conventional IT resources for businesses is Cloud computing.
 Below are some important purposes, why cloud computing is used by organizations:

 The majority of cloud computing services are self- service and available on request and even large numbers of computing resources are available in minutes, usually with just a few clicks, providing companies with plenty of flexibility and releasing planning pressures.

 A wide range of cloud providers offer policies, technologies, and authorities to enhance your overall security position and protect your database, applications, and infrastructure from possible threats.